Crispy Panko-Crusted Baked Chicken Legs

 What Makes Baked Chicken Legs Crispy?

-I use a few different tricks to make these drumsticks extra crispy.
+There are few tricks to make these drumsticks extra crispy.
 One is baking the chicken on a wire rack set in a baking pan.
 This helps the hot air circulate all around the chicken while baking and it also keeps the chicken from cooking in its own moisture.
-Panko bread crumbs are the other key to this recipe.
-They are extra large bread crumbs that help things to cook up extra crispy.
-Look for them in a box next to your traditional bread crumbs.

 Can You Freeze Baked Chicken Legs?